Shuliman/Fulbrinc/back-end/README.md

 Please change these credentials immediately after installation in a production environment.

-# Starting the server
+## Tests
-`php artisan serve --port=8080` You can change the port, but need change the port in frontend too
+For running test's, please use the `php artisan test --env=testing` command